EscolaLMS/headless-format/source/index.md

 ## Packaging.

 Ulam package is similar to SCORM Package.
-It is zip file that consist of:
+It is a zip file that consist of:

 - validated `content.json` in main folder
 - all the other assets that `content.json` attributes refer to.
 Those are relative paths